ephraimg/prime-multiplication-tables/README.md

 - Clone this repo to your local machine
 - Run npm install
 - Open index.html in your browser
+- Enter an integer in the input field and click the 'Go' button or hit 'Enter'
+  - Keep in mind the size of the result - for input 200, e.g., the browser will need to render a 40,000-cell table)
+- To run tests, open test/mochaTester.html in your browser

 ## Highlights